ErpNetDocs/tech/advanced/string-interpolation/expression-types/data-member.md

 ""
 ```

-If the resolved data member does not exist, the evaluation will fail and the output will contain an error message.
+The evaluation fails if the resolved data member doesn't exist.
+The output will contain an error message.
 In contrast, if the data member is null, the expression will evaluate to an empty string.
 ```cs
 // Input (There is no 'Name' data member in Customer) "{Customer.Name}"